ayshiff/my-open-source-journey/docs/contributions/consoleme#9008.md

 ### Current behavior

-Currently a user can **create** and **edit** policies in the application.
+ConsoleMe has a native policy editors which allows users to **create** or **edit** IAM roles, SQS queues, SNS topics, and S3 buckets.
-It would be interesting to show the user the potential linting errors he may have in his document.
+It would be interesting to show to the user the potential linting errors he may have in his document.

 :::note Issue link
 https://github.com/Netflix/consoleme/issues/8933